In this article, we’ll teach you how to say “I’m bored” in Korean.

-The two common descriptive verbs (adjectives) that are used in Korean to express the idea of ‘I’m bored’ in Korea are 지루하다 (jiruhada) and 심심하다 (simsimhada).
+The two common ways to say the adjective “bored” in Korean are 지루하다 (jiruhada) and 심심하다 (simsimhada).

-While both of them mean the same thing in English, they are used slightly different ways.
+While both of them mean the same thing in English, they are used in slightly different ways.

 For example, if you’ve been taking the same commute to work or school, you could use 지루하다 (jiruhada).

 The second one is 심심하다 (simsimhada), which means “I’m bored with nothing to do.”

 For example, you might be stuck inside your house for a few days all alone, because of a snowstorm.
 In that case, you could use 심심하다 (simsimhada).